Anime: Characters

 Anime character design is diverse, but often incorporates common elements depending on the target demographic and era.
 These are representative samples.

 Clockwise from the top left: Ashita no Joe (1970), Macross: Do You Remember Love?
 (1984), Ghost in the Shell (1995), K-On!
 (2009), Your Name (2016), The Hidden Dungeon Only I Can Enter (2021), Fruits Basket (2001), and Rurouni Kenshin (1996).

 The body proportions of human anime characters tend to accurately reflect the proportions of the human body in reality.
 The height of the head is usually considered by the artist as the base unit of proportion.
 Head to height ratios vary drastically by art style, with most anime characters falling between 5 and 8 heads tall.
 Anime artists occasionally make deliberate modifications to body proportions to produce chibi characters that feature a disproportionately small body compared to the head; many chibi characters are two to four heads tall.
 Some anime works like Crayon Shin-chan completely disregard these proportions, in such a way that they resemble caricatured Western cartoons.

 A common anime character design convention is exaggerated eye size.
-The animation of characters with large eyes in anime can be traced back to Osamu Tezuka, who was deeply influenced by such early animation characters such as the ones by Walt Disney and Betty Boop, who were drawn with disproportionately large eyes.
+The animation of characters with large eyes in anime can be traced back to Osamu Tezuka, who was deeply influenced by early animation characters such as the ones by Walt Disney and Betty Boop, who were drawn with disproportionately large eyes.
 Tezuka is a central figure in anime and manga history, whose iconic art style and character designs allowed for the entire range of human emotions to be depicted solely through the eyes.
 The artist may add variable color shading to the eyes and particularly to the cornea to give them greater depth.
 Generally, a mixture of a light shade, the tone color, and a dark shade is used.
 However, not all anime characters have large eyes.
 For example, the works of Hayao Miyazaki are known for having realistically proportioned eyes, as well as realistic hair colors on their characters.